Dunttus/AI-Project/docker/README.md

 $ docker build -t lokari:test .

 Start the container in interactive mode:
 $ docker run --name lokaritest -it lokari:test

-Docker container in Bash, with Github project folder and auto removed on exit:
+**WARNING COMMANDS BELOW MAKES DYNAMICAL COPY OF LOCAL FOLDERS IN CONTAINER DO NOT EDIT ANYTHING INSIDE CONTAINER AS ITS RUN AS ROOT.**
-$ docker run --rm -v /home/USERNAME/AI-Project/:/AI-Project -it lokari:test
+\

-Docker container in Bash, with Github folder and Apache access.logs:
+Docker command for debugging.
+Container open docker container in Bash, removed when exit, with local Github folder and Apache access.logs, replace USER in command to mach your directory structure:
-docker run --rm -v /home/USER/AI-Project/:/AI-Project -v /var/log/apache2:/accesslog  -it lokari:test
+$ sudo docker run --rm -v /home/USER/AI-Project/:/AI-Project -v /var/log/apache2:/var/log/apache2/ -it lokari:test

 ## Environment
 ![Environment picture](./img/environment.PNG)